 Marketing your book is a tricky business.
 Here at Lulu, we appreciate that many of our authors are not marketing experts, but still would like to amplify their sales.
 The Internet makes it easy to list your book and for readers to perform searches among the many books out there.
 The trick for authors is to make their book stand out from all the noise, to distinguish itself so that readers can find your book when they search.
 To get noticed online, you need to become a master of keywords.

 Almost all content online is found through searches.
 Authors must align their book with the common search terms a reader might use.
 To do this, you’ll need to use ‘Keywords.’

 Keywords are search terms users will type into a search engine (like Google) to find something.
-A reader might want a book about healthy eating for women over forty, so they would search something like:
+A reader might want a book about healthy eating for women over forty so they would search for something like:

 “books, healthy diet, women over forty”

 The resulting search will be thousands of books that have utilized these keywords.

 Now you’ll have to decide which keywords to use for your book.
 This can be a challenge, but we can recommend a three-part strategy to help narrow down the keyword options.
 First, sit down and write out as many words as you can think of associated with your book.
 At this stage, anything that comes to mind is fine.

 Using your keyword list

 With this list completed, the second step will be going on some retail sites and book review sites (like Goodreads) and search reviews for books similar to yours.
 Look at the words readers are using to describe these books and make a list.